rkennedy/vim-delphi/README.md

 ## Install

-This is a Pathogen bundle, the the easiest way to install it is to clone this project directly into your bundle directory:
+This is a Pathogen bundle, so the the easiest way to install it is to clone this project directly into your bundle directory:

 ```bash
 cd ~/.vim/bundle